slack-samples/deno-github-functions/README.md

 Once you've successfully connected your account, you're almost ready to create a link into your workflow!

+#### Collaborating with External Authentication

+When developing collaboratively on a deployed app, the external authentication tokens used for your app will be shared by all collaborators.
+For this reason, we recommend creating your GitHub OAuth App using an organization account so all collaborators can access the same account.

+Local development does not require a shared account, as each developer will have their own local app and can individually add their own external authentication tokens.

 ### Configure Outgoing Domains